sylviezhang37/pet-friendly/docs/product_design.md

 **User Identity Management:**

-- Generate and persist anonymous user IDs
+- Generate and persist user IDs and username
-- Store usernames (random or user-selected) in User Service database
+- Store usernames (random or user-entered) in Users database
-- Cookie-based session management for persistent identity
+- Session management for persistent identity using local storage
 - Ensure all contributions are associated with a user ID

 **Performance Optimization:**